mato/docker-unikernel-runner/README.md

 # Docker unikernel runner for Mirage OS [![Build status](https://travis-ci.org/mato/docker-unikernel-runner.svg?branch=master)](https://travis-ci.org/mato/docker-unikernel-runner)

+**UPDATE February 2018**

+Docker unikernel runner was a nice experiment, but I am no longer developing or maintaining this code.
+This repository is now archived, feel free to fork it.

+**END UPDATE**

 This is an experimental unikernel runner for running [Mirage OS](https://mirage.io) unikernels in Docker containers.
 Currently the following Mirage OS targets are supported: